warpnet/salt-lint/README.md

 `sed` might be one of the better tools to fix common issues, as shown in commands below.

-**Note**: these commands assume your current working directory is the salt directory/repository.
+**Note**: these commands assume your current working directory is the salt (states) directory/repository.

 Fix spacing arround `{{ var_name }}`, eg. `{{env}}` --> `{{ env }}`:\
 `sed -i -E "s/\{\{\s?([^}]*[^} ])\s?\}\}/\{\{ \1 \}\}/g"  $(find . -name '*.sls')`